|Wise words in Wokha|

 The conversation with J, my friend who is studying Peace and Conflict, bordered on being a joke, yet somewhere it wasn’t.
 The media with its sporadic reports on ‘insurgency’ in the state, has successfully managed to create an image of an unsafe volatile state with people up in arms against the Army.
 Travelers who visit the state do so mostly during the Hornbill Festival, which quite many Nagas would agree, is just a performance put up to boost tourism.
 The loss however is ours, the rest of India, for not making efforts to go beyond the Hornbill Festival and media reports to understand these resilient and amazing hill people who have throughout generations experienced so much, yet come so far in their collective journey.

 My arrival in Kohima at 2am was not as dramatic as J had joked.
 He along with his friend M were there to pick me up at Learie Point, a CRPF Camp area but with no army personnel around at that time.
-On the eve of Christmas, when we were exploring the town, eat Naga food and understand a bit of its history, a usually unruffled J suddenly spat out, “Its one of the most disgusting line I have ever read anywhere”.
+On the eve of Christmas, when we were exploring the town, eat Naga food and understand a bit of its history, an usually unruffled J suddenly spat out, “Its one of the most disgusting line I have ever read anywhere”.
 Written on the wall in huge letters was the Indian Army’s tagline for Nagaland – Friends of the Hill People.

-Nagaland, it might seem, have always been a ‘conflict’ zone.
+Nagaland, it might seem, has always been a ‘conflict’ zone.
 The tribes, before adopting Christianity, practiced head-hunting as each village/clan functioned as an autonomous unit and therefore the need to guard against its ‘enemies’ and/or forge friendship treaties with other villages.
 Then came the invasion of Japan into their territory in 1943.
 Just as they were picking up pieces of their lives, the Indian Army moved in after India’s independence to quell the movement for Naga independence or ‘insurgency’.
 The Indian Army ended up committing more atrocities on Naga people than even the Japanese who were known for their horrific war crimes.
 Some of these stories though reported in mainline dailies were lost in the inside pages.
-More than fifty years of Army presence and a deeply corrupt state government has led to issues or crimes which were unheard of in the state once – drugs, HIV, rapes, migration.
+More than fifty years of Army presence and a deeply corrupt state government have led to issues or crimes which were unheard of in the state once – drugs, HIV, rapes, migration.
 Perhaps it’s the strength of the Naga women, who like other women in conflict zones, bore the brunt of it, the resilience of the village structures, and/or their faith in Christianity that have helped the Nagas overlook all this and continue with normal life.

 “They are all chasing after the wind.”
 C, my guide in Khonoma for the day, replied to my queries on the Nationalist Movement.
 C studied in Kohima and was home for the holidays.
 While the entire village was engaged in church work on the 1st of Jan, C agreed to take me to the adjoining forest because he thought churches are ‘just man-made structures’.